cecilkbm/cecilkbm/README.md

 ## Hi there, welcome to my GitHub page!

 My name is Cecil, and I am an IT professional focused on cybersecurity, automation, and compliance.
-I build secure solutions with Python, Terraform, Bash, and industry best practices.
+I build secure solutions with Python, Terraform, Ansible, Bash, and industry best practices.

 - 🔭 I’m currently working on creating and deploying API's in Python
 - 📚 I’m currently learning API development and security